A Night in the Forest: Part 1 of 2, A Drama Short Story by cam

 “Don’t worry, son.
 It’s not going to be a problem.
 Hey, we came out here to have a good time, right?”

-Johnny’s dad was three sheets to the wind when they finally headed out into the woods in the late afternoon.
+Johnny’s dad was already drunk by the time they headed out into the woods in the late afternoon.
 He was tripping over logs and running into trees before they were out of sight of their tent.

-A few other people were out hunting mushrooms that day, and Johnny was ashamed and embarrassed.
-He moved away from his dad and watched the ground for the white or grey colored mushrooms with a caps that reminded him of honeycomb in the beehives on his uncle’s farm.
+A few other people were out hunting mushrooms that day.
+Johnny was ashamed and embarrassed.
+He moved away from his dad and watched the ground for the white or grey colored mushrooms with caps that reminded him of honeycomb in the beehives on his uncle’s farm.

 There they were, morel mushrooms, five, six, seven inches tall.
 He picked them and found more, so he picked those and found even more.
-HIs onion sack was bulging.
-Johnny was excited to show his dad, but then remembered his dad was drunk.
+His onion sack was bulging.
+Johnny was excited to show his dad, but then remembered seeing him stumble through the trees.